 Participants will continue in their current fellowship appointments and receive the same stipends and benefits during the internship rotation.

 Contact Former Interns

 Former interns can provide feedback on their experiences in the various rotations.
-Please email Kala Viswanathan for contact information.
+Please email the NIDDK Fellowship Office for contact information.

 Applications will be accepted throughout the year.
-Potential applicants should send the following documents to the Fellowship Office by email to Kala Viswanathan.
+Potential applicants should send the following documents to the NIDDK Fellowship Office.

 - cover letter summarizing career objectives, skills you hope to gain from the Program, and skills you would bring to the Program